void

 The 1897 floods

-The flood happened exactly on the date that is mentioned in The Good Soldier Švejk.
-It had been raining persistently for 14 days and when torrential rain occured the soaked soil could no longer absorb the water and the river flooded the valley[a].
+The flood happened as mentioned in The Good Soldier Švejk.
+It had been raining persistently for 14 days, and when torrential rain occurred, the soaked soil could no longer absorb the water, and the river flooded the valley[a].

 Quote(s) from the novel